-The project has an overall score of 71%, an E&S score of 93%, and a Climate Mitigation & Adaptation score of 70%.
-This is above the minimum required for the project to be selected and to proceed in the PPP Lifecycle.
+The Project has an overall score of 70%, an E&S score of 93%, and a Climate Mitigation & Adaptation score of 70%.
+This is above the minimum required for the Project to be selected and to proceed in the PPP Lifecycle.
 Project is therefore recommended to proceed.
 See detailed scoring output in Annexure 2

-Below is the summary result of screening the project with UKNIAF's Project Screening tool.
-Detailed output is in the Annexure.
+Below is the summary result of screening the Project with UKNIAF's Project Screening tool.
+Detailed output of the screening is in the Annexure